 Resources are defined per Object, and each resource is given a unique identifier within that Object.
 Each Resource is defined to have one or more Operations that it supports.
-A Resource MAY contain multiple instances as defined in Object specification..
+A Resource MAY consist of multiple instances as defined in the Object specification.

 An Object defines a grouping of Resources, for example the Firmware Object contains all the Resources used for firmware update purposes.
 Each Object is assigned a unique OMA Management Object identifier and corresponding index which identifies an Object defined in this specification.
-The LWM2M enabler defines standard Objects and Resources and other Objects may be added to enable a certain M2M Services.
+The LWM2M enabler defines standard Objects and Resources.
+Further Objects may be added by OMA or other organizations to enable additional M2M Services.

-Object MUST be instantiated either by the LWM2M Server or the LWM2M Client, which is called Object Instance before using the functionality of an Object.
-After Object Instance is created, the LWM2M Server can access that Object Istance and Resources which belong to that Object Instance.
+An Object MUST be instantiated either by the LWM2M Server or the LWM2M Client, which is called Object Instance before using the functionality of an Object.
+After an Object Instance is created, the LWM2M Server can access that Object Instance and Resources which belong to that Object Instance.

 The LWM2M Server can perform Operation per Object Instance or Resource in Object Instance only.
-How to convey Operation data is defined in 7.3.
+How to convey the Operation data is defined in 7.3.

 The LWM2M enabler defines access control mechanism per Object Instance.
-Object Instances SHOULD have associated Access Control Obejct Instance which contains Access Control Lists (ACLs) that control what the LWM2M Server can access using what operations.
-How the mechanism works is defined in 8.2.
-Figure 2 shows which operations the resources support, and how Object Instances and Resources are associated with ACLs.
+Object Instances SHOULD have associatedan Access Control Object Instance which contains Access Control Lists (ACLs) that control with which operations the LWM2M Server can access the Resources of an Object Instance.
+The access control mechanism is defined in 8.2.
+Figure 122 shows which operations the resources support, and how Object Instances and Resources are associated with ACLs.
 In the example, Resource 1 supports read, write and execute, while Resource 2 supports only read operations.